 For the past couple of centuries, Copenhagen has flourished and expanded with manufacturing, finance, trade and education.
 The University of Copenhagen was established in 1479 and is the second oldest university in Scandinavia.

 Carlsberg Beer is also an institution in Copenhagen.
-Founded in Copenhagen in 1847, Carlsberg’s famous pilsner style beer is a classic, if not sustainable, choice to pair with Danish cuisine.
+Founded in Copenhagen in 1847, Carlsberg’s famous pilsner style beer is a classic and sustainable choice of beer to pair with Danish cuisine.

 Copenhagen was Hans Christian Andersen’s home town.
 H.C.
 Andersen is famous for his 156 fairy tales, such as The Little Mermaid, Thumbelina, The Emperor’s New Clothes, and The Ugly Duckling.
 The Little Mermaid statue, erected in 1913, has served as one of Denmark’s national symbols.